packages

 exact same street.
 Therefore, there is no true replicate of

-is 1 and when ignoring the second treatment factor Fru
+is 1 and when ignoring the second treatment factor Fru, the

 number of pseudo-replicates (i.e. replicated measurements on